rreusser/glsl-hypot/README.md

 ## Introduction

-`sqrt(x * x + y * y)` is easy, but it's subject to overflow.
+`sqrt(x * x + y * y)` is easy, but it's subject to overflow and underflow in an environment with already limited precision.
 This function returns the length of a vec2 while avoiding overflow/underflow.
-Most of the time, you're almost certainly fine without this.
+Most of the time though, you're almost certainly fine without this.

 ## Usage